TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/7-Controllers/1-Creating-Controllers-and-Actions.rst

 processing after some steps.

 There is another important difference to the redirect Methods.
-When redirecting using the Method :php:`forward()`, new objects will not (yet) be persisted to database.
-This is not done until at the end of a request-response-cycle.
-Therefore no UID has yet been assigned to a new Object and the transcription to a URL parameter fails.
-You can manually trigger the action of persisting before you execute the redirection, by using :php:`$this->objectManager->get(PersistenceManager::class)->persistAll()`, though.
+When redirecting using the :php:`ForwardResponse()`, new objects will not (yet) be persisted to database.
+This is not done until the end of a request-response-cycle.
+Therefore no UID has yet been assigned to a new object and the transcription to a URL parameter fails.
+You can manually trigger the action of persisting before you return the :php:`ForwardResponse`, by using :php:`$persistenceManager->persistAll()`, though.

 When calling the Method :php:`createAction(),` we